AlexTISYoung/snipar/docs/simulation.rst

 Simulation Exercise
 ===================

 Exercise on simulating data using the simulate.py script and performing family-based polygenic score analysis.
+This assumes you are working in a bash environment on a unix based machine, but similar steps should work in different environments.

 Simulating data
 --------------------

-If *snipar* has been installed succesfully, the :ref:`command line scripts <scripts>` should be accessible as executables in your terminal. *snipar* includes a script for simulating genotype-phenotype data according to different scenarios: direct and indirect genetic effects, with and without assortative mating.
+If *snipar* has been installed successfully, the :ref:`command line scripts <scripts>` should be accessible as executables in your terminal. *snipar* includes a script for simulating genotype-phenotype data according to different scenarios: direct and indirect genetic effects, with and without assortative mating.
 To simulate data, please first create a directory to store the data: